zlobizlobi/davidzlobinskyy.com/README.md

 ---

-Feel free to take any code from here.
 To download all the required dependencies - run `yarn` in your cli.

 To spin up the project in development - run `yarn dev`.